oppia/oppia-web-developer-docs/Find-the-right-code-to-change.md

 ## Support viewing

+Now we can supposedly change the user's experience field and save it to the datastore, but we need to confirm that this is actually happening.
+Let's add support for viewing the updated field to make sure everything's working.

 ### Backend changes to support viewing

 Now that we have the user experience field added to all the models, we can update the backend code to serve that field when loading a user's preferences.

 1. The backend storage models and domain models know about the user experience field, but we need to tell the user services to include the field when converting a storage model to a domain model.
-We can do so by adding code to the `_get_user_settings_from_model` function in `core/domain/user_services.py`:
+If you trace through how user models are retrieved through the user services, you'll find that the `_get_user_settings_from_model` function in `core/domain/user_services.py` extracts the instance fields from the storage model.
+Let's add code to that function:

    ```diff
      user_bio=user_settings_model.user_bio,